TrainWeb.org Facebook Page

 Despite the passage of over 100 years, the ballast left behind has prevented new tree growth along the old right of way.
 And, in at least one spot, you can see one of the most curious railroading artifacts anywhere in the world: B&O's original stone stringers.

 All but one contractor employed by B&O to build the OML was bankrupted by the unexpectedly high cost of building the stone track.
-Work progressed too slowly as well, and eventually the company relented, and allowed the second track along this route to be constructed with wood ties, similar to those used today.
+Work progressed too slowly as well, and eventually the company relented, allowing the second track along this route to be constructed with wood ties, similar to those used today.
 They learned the wood-style track construction could be completed 10 times faster, and that sealed the fate of the stone.

 Stringer Switch